ldxdl/ldxdl/README.md

 ## Now

 **[Alloomi](https://alloomi.ai)**
 AI-native Work OS for founders and small teams.
-Not a chat interface — an agent that understands your long-term context, proactively surfaces what matters, and executes with your authorization.
+An agent that understands your long-term context, proactively surfaces what matters, and executes with your authorization.

 **[OpenLoomi](https://openloomi.ai)** · [open source](https://github.com/melandlabs/openloomi)
 The open-source foundation.
 AI Mates that remember everything across every platform you work in.